BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/E-Post/first steps/registration.md

 When these steps are done you can confirm the button **"Order with costs"** to complete the registration.

 {{< notice info "Note" >}}
- _The registration itself is not yet chargeable, only the usual postage costs arise when letters are sent._
+ _The registration of the E-POSTBUSINESS API is free of charge.
+Only postage costs are due, as usual.
+[Current E-POSTBUSINESS API postage costs](/files/postpreisliste010621.pdf) (only available in German).
+Deutsche Post will settle the postage costs directly with you._
 {{< /notice >}}
 #